Pixabay / By Adrian Pelletier

 What’s the Durability of Real Turf and Artificial Lawns

 According to reviews, both turf lawns and the fake grass types have their pros and cons when it comes to durability.
-Real grass can be overwhelmed by weeds, suffer from moss or be left with bald patches due to heavy foot traffic or drought.
+Real grass can be overwhelmed by weeds, suffer from moss or be left with bald patches due to heavy foot traffic or draught.
 However, the grass is after all a plant and it can regrow and self-repair.
-Turf durability can be indefinite with proper and regular lawn maintenance.
+This makes it a perfect choice for families with children and pets because it’s soft, block dust particles, and works as a natural air-conditioner during the summer.
+Real turf durability can be indefinite with proper and regular lawn maintenance.

 When it comes to re-turfing, it’s easier to dig up parts of the sod and replace it with fresh and healthy patches.
 Artificial grass is harder to replace, not to mention more costly sometimes.